 Life is a runway, with diverse paths but less so for the contemporary runway model at present.
-Models need to be tall and statuesque strutting like peacocks with there fine grace and movement, there an an elusive figure - sought after, highly desired, mostly for there good genetics long limbs and willowy figures.
-Albeit this may be the case, unhealthy underweight models have left a lasting mark on teenage girls all over the world.
+Models need to be tall and statuesque strutting like peacocks with there fine grace and movement, they're are deem to be elusive figures - sought after, highly desired, mostly for their genetics long limbs and willowy figures.
+Albeit this may be the case, many unhealthy underweight models have left a lasting mark on teenage girls all over the world.
 The result of a skewed ideal of beauty.

 Conde Nast International Chairman, Jonathon Newhouse stated that, “Vogue believes that good health is beautiful,” after the worldwide fashion Bible pledged to “not knowingly work with models under the age of 16 or who appear to have an eating disorder.”

 Good news seeing will be believing Vogue ! at least its a start !!! photo courtesy of Italian artist Anna Utopia Giordano.